-Flights to Seoul, South Korea
+Cheap flights to Seoul, South Korea

-Best Time to Visit Seoul
+Best time to visit Seoul

 Things to do in Seoul

 There are lots of fun things to do, even if you’re travelling to Seoul on a budget.
 Start by visiting the palaces such as Gyeongbokgung and Changdeokgung.
 Rent a hanbok and get lost in Bukchon Hanok Village, take in the views from the N Seoul Tower, and wind down along Cheonggyecheon Stream.
 Then, stroll through the famous Myeongdong to browse through rows after rows of shops selling cosmetics and apparels.